for Future Undergraduate Music Students

 1. Three solos, movements or etudes of contrasting styles.
 Memorization is optional.

 3. Optional: up to three orchestral excerpts of your choice are encouraged, but not required.

-Saxophones: Students may play the above audition on alto or tenor saxophone.
-Applied music study in the School of Music may be on either instrument.
+Saxophones: students may play the above audition on alto or tenor saxophone.

-Students who would like to major in jazz studies should prepare the following for an audition.
-Material prepared for the jazz audition should be selected to demonstrate your present level of development in tone, technique, musicianship, jazz concept and improvisation.
-In addition, sight reading is included in all auditions with the level of difficulty no greater than the required solo material.
+Material prepared for the jazz audition should demonstrate your present level of development in tone, technique, musicianship, jazz concept and improvisation.

 1. Major scales and arpeggios, two octaves.